ishbroth/welp-customer-insights/docs/temp/11-secrets-rotation.md

 ## Overview
 Remove exposed secrets from `.env`, rotate all compromised keys, and properly configure environment variables across different deployment environments.

+## IMPORTANT: Supabase Client Configuration Decision (2025-10-05)

+**Current Setup (Correct for GitHub Pages):**
+- `src/integrations/supabase/client.ts` uses **hardcoded** `SUPABASE_URL` and `SUPABASE_ANON_KEY`
+- This is CORRECT and SAFE for the following reasons:
+  - GitHub Pages deployment is a **static site** with no access to environment variables during build
+  - The anon key is **PUBLIC by design** - it's meant to be embedded in frontend code
+  - Security is enforced by **Row Level Security (RLS) policies** on the Supabase backend
+  - This is the standard pattern for frontend Supabase applications

+**Why Environment Variables Broke Production:**
+- Attempted to use `import.meta.env.VITE_SUPABASE_URL` and `import.meta.env.VITE_SUPABASE_ANON_KEY`
+- GitHub Actions workflow (`.github/workflows/build-web.yml`) runs `npm run build` without env vars
+- No `.env` file or GitHub Actions secrets configured in CI
+- Build resulted in `undefined` values → complete app failure

+**DO NOT change this unless:**
+- Moving to a deployment platform that supports build-time environment variables (Vercel, Netlify, etc.)
+- AND configuring those environment variables in the deployment platform
+- AND updating the GitHub Actions workflow to pass them during build

 ## Current State - Exposed Secrets
 The following secrets are exposed in `.env` (committed to Git):
 - ❌ `STRIPE_SECRET_KEY` - Should NEVER be client-side
 - ❌ `VITE_SUPABASE_SERVICE_ROLE_KEY` - Should ONLY be in Edge Functions
 - ⚠️ `RESEND_API_KEY` - Should be in Edge Functions only
+- ✅ `VITE_SUPABASE_URL` - PUBLIC (safe to expose, also hardcoded in client)
+- ✅ `VITE_SUPABASE_ANON_KEY` - PUBLIC (safe to expose, also hardcoded in client)

 ## Work to be Done